Biden campaigns as Obamacare’s top defender

 Yet with the exception of Biden, the moderates are languishing far back in polls, leaving the former vice president to capitalize on the dividing lines and promising that he would do what Obama couldn’t.

-“And,” he declared, “It can be done quickly.”
+“And,” he declared, “it can be done quickly.”

 Associated Press writers Hunter Woodall and Julie Pace contributed from Portsmouth, New Hampshire.